RockLib/RockLib.Encryption/README.md

 }
 ```

-RockLib.Encryption provides two mechanism for encrypting/decrypting just the fields that are sensitive: via XPath/JSONPath and using XSerializer and its `[Encrypt]` attribute to identify the sensitive fields.
+There are two mechanisms for identifying and then encrypting/decrypting just the fields that are sensitive: [XPath/JSONPath extension methods](#xpath--jsonpath) and [the RockLib.Encryption.XSerializer package](#rocklibencryptionxserializer).

 ### XPath / JSONPath

-RockLib.Encryption provides extension methods under the `RockLib.Encryption.FieldLevel` namespace.
+The main RockLib.Encryption package provides extension methods under the `RockLib.Encryption.FieldLevel` namespace that use either [XPath](https://msdn.microsoft.com/en-us/library/ms256086.aspx) or [JSONPath](http://goessner.net/articles/JsonPath/) to identify which fields need to be encrypted.
 There are many overloads with the same variation: take a string containing an XML/JSON document and provide one or more XPath/JSONPath strings, and they encrypt/decrypt just the fields specified by XPath/JSONPath.

 The easiest extensions to use extend `string` and use `Crypto.Current` as the backing source of encryption: